 Boards can help you show the ROI on your social media investment.
 Boards has a flexible, interactive interface where users can drag and drop any number of widgets which display a specific metric.
 You can then share your boards with anyone who needs access.
 Hootsuite has developed a number of template boards around the most commonly sought after report data – including publishing, engagement, and audience – to help you get up and running quickly.
 Choosing “custom boards” lets users create the type of report data they need from scratch.

-Boards is a nifty feature which lets you analyze social data at a detailed level.
+Above all, boards is a nifty feature which lets you analyze social data at a detailed level.
 You can also break out the different types of reports you might need to present to the various sets of stakeholders at your company.
 However, access to reporting and boards comes at a price and is not included in the Pro price plan.

-To learn more about Hootsuite’s reporting capabilities, check out the following posts:
+Finally, to learn more about Hootsuite’s reporting capabilities, check out the following posts:

 - How to use Hootsuite’s new Analytics features